 Insurance companies have been known to engage in tactics that take advantage of injury victims.
 For example, an adjuster might start negotiations with an insultingly low settlement offer.
-They might also try placing unwarranted blame on you for causing the accident.
+They might also try placing unwarranted blame on spinal cord injury victims for causing the accident.

 How to Know Whether You Have Grounds for a Spinal Cord Injury Claim

 It may not always be clear whether you have the right to compensation for your spinal cord injury.
 However, if someone else is responsible for causing your accident, why should you be stuck covering the costs?

 Suppose your injuries have significantly affected your life, and another party’s negligence or misconduct led to your spinal cord injury.
 In that case, you can make them pay by taking legal action against them.
 A spinal cord injury attorney in Atlanta could help you get justice.

 Take a Look at How Our Clients Have Felt About Their Experience at Kaine Law

 Our firm has secured multi-million-dollar settlements and verdicts for clients, all while making sure they receive the utmost standard of client care.